mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 Because there's a difference between image color space and layer color space, you can change only the image color space in :menuselection:`Image --> Properties` which will leave the layers alone.
-But if you want to change the color space of the file including all the layers you can do it by going to Image > Convert Image Color Space this will convert all the layers Color space as well.
+But if you want to change the color space of the file including all the layers you can do it by going to :menuselection:`Image --> Convert Image Color Space` this will convert all the layers Color space as well.

 Author and Description
 ----------------------